Photo: Dietmar Rabich / Wikimedia Commons

 Paris, France — The Romantic Capital

-Paris is the world’s most famous romantic city and the claim has substance — the combination of the extraordinary architectural beauty (the city’s Haussmann boulevard uniformity gives the urban fabric a coherence that no other city has), the extraordinary food culture, and the extraordinary density of cultural experience makes Paris the most satisfying city for couples who also want to eat well, visit museums, and walk beautiful streets.
+Paris is the world’s most famous romantic city and the claim has substance — the architectural beauty (the city’s Haussmann boulevard uniformity gives the urban fabric a coherence that no other city has), the food culture, and the sheer density of cultural experience make Paris the most satisfying city for couples who also want to eat well, visit museums, and walk beautiful streets.

 The strategy: Stay in the Marais (4th arrondissement) for the most atmospheric honeymoon hotel experience — the small boutique hotels in converted mansions (Hôtel du Particulier, Hôtel Saint-Marc, Pavillon de la Reine at Place des Vosges) provide the most romantic accommodation in Paris.
 Avoid the chain hotels on the main boulevards — they are efficient but provide none of Paris’s intimate scale.

-Non-negotiable experiences: Dinner at a zinc bar bistrot (Au Passage, Septime, or Frenchie), an evening at the Musée d’Orsay when it’s open late (Thursday evenings, the Impressionist collection with fewer visitors), and the Sainte-Chapelle (the Gothic glass chapel — the 15th-century stained glass wall is one of the most extraordinary single visual experiences in Europe, and the small scale makes it infinitely more intimate than Notre-Dame).
+Non-negotiable experiences: Dinner at a zinc bar bistrot (Au Passage, Septime, or Frenchie), an evening at the Musée d’Orsay when it’s open late (Thursday evenings, the Impressionist collection with fewer visitors), and the Sainte-Chapelle (the Gothic glass chapel — the 15th-century stained glass wall is one of the most striking visual experiences in Europe, and its small scale makes it feel far more intimate than Notre-Dame).

-Best for: Couples who want the most culturally complete honeymoon in Europe — food, museums, shopping, and extraordinary architecture.
+Best for: Couples who want the most culturally complete honeymoon in Europe — food, museums, shopping, and remarkable architecture.

 Positano and the Amalfi Coast, Italy — Cliffside Drama

-The Amalfi Coast is among Europe’s most viscerally beautiful landscapes — the vertical scale (cliffs descending 500 meters directly to the sea), the extraordinary colors (the pink, yellow, and orange painted houses stacked up the cliff face), and the concentrated 50km stretch from Sorrento to Salerno create a landscape unlike anywhere else in Europe.
+The Amalfi Coast is among Europe’s most viscerally beautiful landscapes — the vertical scale (cliffs descending 500 meters directly to the sea), the pink, yellow, and orange painted houses stacked up the cliff face, and the concentrated 50km stretch from Sorrento to Salerno create a landscape unlike anywhere else in Europe.

-The strategy: Stay in Positano (the most beautiful and most visited village) or Ravello (the hilltop village above the coast, with the most extraordinary gardens — the Villa Rufolo and Villa Cimbrone have views extending to Sicily on clear days) rather than the middle towns of Amalfi or Praiano.
+The strategy: Stay in Positano (the most beautiful and most visited village) or Ravello (the hilltop village above the coast, home to the Villa Rufolo and Villa Cimbrone gardens, with views extending to Sicily on clear days) rather than the middle towns of Amalfi or Praiano.

-The hotels: Belmond Hotel Caruso (Ravello — the most magnificent hotel on the Amalfi Coast, the 11th-century palazzo, the extraordinary infinity pool overlooking the terrace gardens and the sea below, €700–3,000/night); Le Sirenuse (Positano — the most famous hotel on the Amalfi Coast, the 18th-century pink palace on the cliff face, the most photographed hotel pool in Italy, €600–2,500/night).
+The hotels: Belmond Hotel Caruso (Ravello — arguably the most magnificent hotel on the Amalfi Coast, an 11th-century palazzo with an infinity pool overlooking the terrace gardens and the sea below, €700–3,000/night); Le Sirenuse (Positano — the most famous hotel on the Amalfi Coast, an 18th-century pink palace on the cliff face with one of the most photographed hotel pools in Italy, €600–2,500/night).

 Dubrovnik, Croatia — Walled City Drama

-Dubrovnik’s Old Town (the medieval walled city, entirely preserved, UNESCO World Heritage) is among Europe’s finest urban environments — the extraordinarily intact limestone walls, the broad Stradun pedestrian promenade, and the extraordinary Adriatic setting (the city sits on a promontory, the sea visible from every wall walk) create the most complete medieval city experience in Europe.
+Dubrovnik’s Old Town (the medieval walled city, entirely preserved, UNESCO World Heritage) is among Europe’s finest urban environments — intact limestone walls, the broad Stradun pedestrian promenade, and an Adriatic setting where the sea is visible from every wall walk, together creating one of the most complete medieval city experiences in Europe.

-The strategy: Stay inside the walls — the small boutique hotels within the Old Town (Pucić Palace, Hotel Stari Grad, Prijeko Palace) provide the experience of living in the medieval city: walking to restaurants through the marble-paved alleys, the sound of the sea from the walls, the extraordinary light quality at dawn when the day-trippers haven’t arrived yet.
+The strategy: Stay inside the walls — the small boutique hotels within the Old Town (Pucić Palace, Hotel Stari Grad, Prijeko Palace) provide the experience of living in the medieval city: walking to restaurants through the marble-paved alleys, hearing the sea from the walls, and catching the quality of light at dawn before the day-trippers arrive.

-Best experience: The City Walls Walk (at 07:00, before the day-trippers arrive from the cruise ships) — the 2km circuit at the top of the walls with the city below and the Adriatic beyond is the finest walk in Croatia.
+Best experience: The City Walls Walk (at 07:00, before the day-trippers arrive from the cruise ships) — the 2km circuit at the top of the walls with the city below and the Adriatic beyond is one of the best walks in Croatia.

 Best for: Couples who want the drama of a medieval setting with a sophisticated restaurant scene and Adriatic swimming.